Bhutan women's national cricket team

 The Bhutan women's national cricket team, nicknamed The Lady Dragons, represents Bhutan in international women's cricket.
 The team is organised by the Bhutan Cricket Council Board, which has been a member of the International Cricket Council (ICC) since 2001.
 The team made its international debut against Qatar in 2009.

+Arzoo Raj serves as the head coach of the team whereas Anju Gurung serves as the captain of the team.

 History

 Bhutan made its international debut at the 2009 ACC Women's Twenty20 Championship in Malaysia.
 The team won its first match against Qatar (another international debutant) by 42 runs, but lost its four other group-stage games.
 However, in the ninth-place play-off against Oman, Bhutan won by 101 runs, and consequently finished the tournament ranked ninth out of twelve teams.
 At the tournament's 2011 edition, Bhutan again won only a single group-stage game, against Oman, and were defeated by Kuwait in the seventh-place play-off.
 The team returned to international competition at the 2013 ACC Women's Championship, where matches were played over 25 overs.
 In the group stage, Bhutan defeated both Malaysia and the United Arab Emirates, finishing third.
 They went on to narrowly defeat Iran in the fifth-place play-off.
 Both Bhutan and Iran qualified for the 2014 ACC Women's Premier competition as a result of finishing among the top six teams.

 In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Bhutan women and another international side after 1 July 2018 have the full WT20I status.
-Bhutan made her Twenty20 International debut in Bangkok on 12 January 2019 against Hong Kong at the 2019 Thailand Women's T20 Smash.
+Bhutan made its Twenty20 International debut in Bangkok on 12 January 2019 against Hong Kong at the 2019 Thailand Women's T20 Smash.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
-The Bhutan women's team made their debut at an ICC women's event when they played in the 2021 ICC Women's T20 World Cup Asia Qualifier group.
+The Bhutan women's team made their debut at an ICC women's event when they played in the 2021 ICC Women's T20 World Cup Asia Qualifier group, opening their campaign with a 40-run victory against Kuwait.